-By using UML-based techniques, MVCASE allows the software engineer to specify object-oriented software in different abstraction levels and four different views, as follows: - Use Case View: offers a behavioral view, from the external actors' viewpoint.
+By using UML-based techniques, MVCASE allows the software engineer to specify object-oriented software in different abstraction levels and four different views, as follows:

+- Use Case View: offers a behavioral view, from the external actors' viewpoint.
 This view has two main diagrams: the use case diagram, that comprehends a set of use cases, actors and their relationships; and the sequence diagram that details a use case, with a set of objects and a temporal messages sequence [20].
 Figure 1 shows use case and sequence diagrams examples, created in MVCASE.

 - Logical View: offers a structure of packages, classes and relationships between them.
-The main diagram in this view is the class diagram, that provides a view. containing static classes. collaborations interfaces, and relationships.
-Among these relationships inheritances. associations. are aggregations and dependencies [20].
+The main diagram in this view is the class diagram, that provides a static view, containing classes, interfaces, collaborations and relationships.
+Among these relationships are inheritances, associations, aggregations and dependencies [20].
 Figure 2 shows a class diagram example in MVCASE.